Tim Kennedy (fighter): Ultimate Fighting Championship

 Kennedy faced Yoel Romero on September 27, 2014, at UFC 178.
-He lost the fight via TKO in the third round.
-Kennedy nearly finished Romero in the final seconds of the second round but Romero was saved by the bell.
+He lost the fight via a 'technical knockout' (TKO) in the third round.
+Kennedy nearly finished Romero in the final seconds of the second round after hooking his fingers in Romero's gloves but Romero was saved by the bell.
 Yoel Romero, his cornermen, the referee and the UFC cutman have all been criticized for their actions resulting in a 28-second delay after the scheduled start for the third round.
-Romero later responded to the controversy, stating that Tim Kennedy illegally held his glove during the attack which prevented Romero from being able to block the punches that rocked him.
+Romero later responded to the controversy, stating that Kennedy illegally held his glove during the attack which prevented Romero from being able to block the punches that rocked him.
 Despite the loss, Kennedy earned a Fight of the Night bonus award.

 After two years away from the sport, Kennedy was expected to face Rashad Evans on November 12, 2016, at UFC 205, the first UFC card at Madison Square Garden.
 However, on November 8, Evans was pulled from the fight after an undisclosed irregularity was found during his pre-fight medical exam.
 In turn, Kennedy was removed from the card as well.
-The bout was quickly rescheduled to take place a month later at UFC 206.
+The bout was rescheduled to take place a month later at UFC 206.
 Once again, Evans was unable to obtain medical clearance to compete on the card and was pulled from the bout on November 21.
 Kennedy faced Kelvin Gastelum.
 He lost the fight via TKO in the third round.

 On January 17, 2017, Kennedy released a social media statement announcing his retirement from MMA.
 In the post he admitted that he no longer desired to fight professionally and thanked those closest to him for their support.
 He also thanked the US Army, claiming that there was 'no greater moment' than his victory in the main event of UFC: Fight for the Troops 3.

+In 2019, Kennedy was inducted into the International Sports Hall of Fame.

 Personal life

-Kennedy is married to Ginger Kennedy and they have three kids and reside in Texas.
+Kennedy is married and has four children.

-He is a co-owner of Ranger Up, a military-based clothing company.
-He's also the owner and “MF”CEO of Sheepdog Response a tactical training and self-defense company.
+Kennedy is a co-owner of Ranger Up, a military-based clothing company.
+He is also the owner and CEO of Sheepdog Response, a tactical training and self-defense company.
+He is a co-founder and board member of Save Our Allies, an organization aiming to rescue and help Americans and their allies in conflict regions around the world.

-In 2020, Kennedy opened an Acton Academy, a K-12 charter school built off of the Acton School of Business model.
+In 2021, Kennedy opened a charter school in Austin, Texas called Apogee Cedar Park.
+The school is built off the Acton Academy model which emphasizes student-led learning through Socratic discussion and real world projects.
+The school is currently open for preK through 6th grade, with plans to expand to middle school children and eventually high school.